swcarpentry/training-course/_submissions/round-07/0/2013-10-16-paper-clicker.md

 tags:
   - Teaching
 ---
-I mentioned this during last week&#8217;s session &#8212; hopefully it is useful to a few folks.
+I mentioned this during last week's session --- hopefully it is useful to a few folks.

 [paper_clicker][1]